1896–97 Aston Villa F.C. season

+There were debuts for Fred Wheldon (123), Jimmy Whitehouse and Albert Evans.

 Results

 Football League

 A total of 16 teams competed in the First Division in the 1896–97 season.
 Each team would play every other team twice, once at their stadium, and once at the opposition's.
 Two points were awarded to teams for each win, one point per draw, and none for defeats.